samyadeepbasu/home/_pages/about.md

 News
 ======

+ (April 2024): Excited to be rejoining Adobe Research for a summer internship to work on small language models!

+ (February, March 2024): (i) Started an internship at Microsoft Research working on interpretability for multimodal language models!  (ii) Submitted 1 paper to ICML and 2 papers to ECCV 2024!

  (January 2024) : Paper on diffusion model interpretability accepted to ICLR 2024!

  (December 2023) : Paper on few-shot finetuning for vision models accepted to AAAI 2024!